5 Management of patients on antiretroviral treatment

 5-44 How can health workers provide a more caring service?

+Clinics should strive to provide a more caring service, as this can improve adherence.
+The burden of huge patient loads can make this challenging.
 Adherence can be improved if the clinic provides a more caring service.

 - Remember that acceptance and emotional support by the clinic staff are very important parts of good care.
-Regular update education and an evaluation of the quality of advice being given by health workers is important.
+Regular updates, education and an evaluation of the quality of advice being given by health workers is important.

 5-45 What are the commonest reasons for missing a dose?

-- Too busy or away from home
+- Too busy, or away from home

 - Too ill